newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 The algorithm is quite simple:
  - A loop goes over all the bytes in the packet until the checksum offset and sums them up in a one byte register
  - XOR with 0xFF
- - If the checksum value is 0xF0, the is a conflict with the end of packet delimiter, and the checksum is replaced by 0xDB 0xDC
+ - If the checksum value is 0xF0 there is a conflict with the end of packets delimiter, and the checksum is replaced by 0xDB 0xDC
  Let's get to packet forging!

-Now we can iterate over all the possible function index values, and when we reached the function index **0x16**, we received a very interesting result from the PowerVision:
+Now we can iterate over all the possible function index values, and when we reach the function index **0x16** we receive a very interesting result from the PowerVision:
  ```
  Invalid cmd string
  ```
-We liked that.
+That's good for us.
-This is quite common to see developper features left in products like this.
-Often the devs would need a quick shell access for debug.
-After many attempts, I did not succeed in executing any command.
+It's quite common to see developer features left in products like this.
+Often the devs need a quick shell access for debugging purposes.
+But after many attempts, I did not succeed in executing any command.
 Something was off.
-Months later, when I got my hands on the firmware, I could then reverse the function supposed to execute the shell command:
+Months later when I got my hands on the firmware, I was then able to reverse the function supposed to execute the shell command:

 ```c
 size_t __fastcall shell_cmd(int a1, int a2, const char *a3)